 A lot of people buy canned food over packet food because it is marketed as having a much longer shelf life, but taste tests and research shows that food packets last almost as long as canned food if it is packaged properly.
 The key words there are “if packaged properly.”
 It is vital that the food is sealed in a thick packet with a metal layer to prevent oxygen exposure.
 Many knock-off companies will include plastic liners in the packaging to make their product feel quality, even though it’s not, and often times they don’t even include an oxygen absorber.
 So, if you decide to buy food packets, ensure you buy them from a reputable company that uses a thick metalized layer that will prevent food oxidation and spoilage.
 Also, remember one of the most overlooked and important things isn’t what the food is sealed in, but how it’s stored and at what temperature!

 As far as space goes, if you’re storing your food in your basement or garage size might not be a big deal, but for most people, the smaller size of packets and the fact that they’re lighter and take up less space is a significant advantage over cans.

 More important than type is quantity and actually having an emergency food supply ready in-case something happens.
 Emergency and survival food is reasonably cheap, last a long time, and easy to store, so stock and get a reasonable supply of long-term emergency food, then, pray you never need it.

-Here Are the Best Emergency and Survival Food Options in 2019
+Here Are the Best Emergency and Survival Food Options

 1. Local Food Packing Center (Hidden Gem for Survival Food)